midlifeclutch/discord-pug/README.md

 When isk starts a queue, do the following.

 - `.add <elo>` this is your Elo rating, not level.
-This is not a guarantee of anything.

-Once 10 players are in the voice channel, and you are one of those 10 players, do this.
+Once 10 players are in the voice channel, __and you are one of those 10 players__, do this.

 - `.ready`